zama-ai/fhevm/docs/fundamentals/decrypt.md

 `maxTimestamp` is the maximum timestamp after which the callback will not be able to receive the results of decryption, i.e the fulfilment transaction will fail in this case.
 This can be used for time-sensitive applications, where we prefer to reject decryption results on too old, out-of-date, values.

 > **_WARNING:_**
-> Notice that the callback should be protected by the `onlyOracle` modifier to ensure security, as only the `OraclePredeploy` contract should be able to call it.
+> Notice that the callback should be protected by the `onlyGateway` modifier to ensure security, as only the `GatewayContract` contract should be able to call it.

 Finally, if you need to pass additional arguments to be used inside the callback, you could use any of the following utility functions during the request, which would store additional values in the storage of your smart contract: